 What is a performance review?
-A few things.
+And how can it help your people?

-A performance review entails an in-depth process of assessing the people in an organization on a regular basis to help them grow and be more productive.
+A performance review is an in-depth process of assessing the people in an organization on a regular basis to help them grow and be more productive.

 Finally, performance reviews can be a lot of work.
 As one of the most important tasks on HR’s plate, performance review time is often busy and stressful.
 But the good news is that modern HR tech can lighten the load.
-Today, we have access to tools specifically designed to automate and optimize the process, like employee performance review software, an employee performance review checklist, and email templates built especially for employee performance reviews.
+Today, we have access to tools specifically designed to automate and optimize the process, like employee performance review software, an employee performance review checklist, and employee performance review email templates.

-Below we’ve included several different emails that can be used for various parts of the performance review process.
+To make communications about performance reviews easier for you and your people, we’ve included several different email templates for performance reviews that you can use for various parts of the process.
 Adjust them as necessary to make them relevant to your organization and its procedures.
 What’s important here is that you maintain a constant flow of clear communication so that all parties involved are in the know throughout the entire performance review process.

 Employee performance review email templates